gagandeep/Web-Architecture-Evolution/Chapter0.md

  5. Speech
  6. [Modern humans](https://en.wikipedia.org/wiki/Behavioral_modernity)

 We now don't consider Fire, cooking, clothes, speech, etc as a major achievement.
 Since that become core of humans.
-Now, we are concentrating more on Intelligence, where computers are part of eco-system.Of course, the Era of Computers or Computing is the only fraction of Modern humans.
+Now, we are concentrating more on Intelligence, where computers are part of eco-system.
+Of course, the Era of Computers or Computing is the only fraction of Modern humans.
 However, we now have more documentation to look at things closely and learn fast.
 If Modern humans Era is an era of Intelligence building than we are into later stages of that Era and now evolving to create Intelligence in machines.

 The different Eras/Stages of Computing hardware gave us some milestones for next era.

  1. Pre-20th century
  2. First General purpose Computer
- 3. Analog Computer
+ 3. Analog Computers
- 4. Digital Computer
+ 4. Digital Computers
- 5. Modern Computer
+ 5. Modern Computers
  6. Mobile Computers
  7. IOT (Internet of Things) specialized hardware

 Let look at that in more details.
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOlstOTcyMDE3NzM3LDE1NDk3Njgz
+BnZm1cbiIsImhpc3RvcnkiOlsxMDQ0NzgyNDE4LDE1NDk3Njgz
 NDVdfQ==
 -->